-In April to June 2021, the unemployment rate in Wales decreased for men compared to the previous quarter but increased compared to the same period last year.
-For women, the unemployment rate increased over both the quarter and the year.
+In May to July 2021, the unemployment rate in Wales decreased for men compared to the previous quarter but increased for women.
+The rate for both men and women increased compared to the same period last year.
 In December to February 2021, the unemployment rate for men rose to the highest it has been in over five years.
 Data for Wales can be volatile due to the small sample sizes.